Randomized reference models for temporal networks: Survey of applications of randomized reference models

 A greedy random walk process and a non-backtracking random walk process were studied by Saram\"aki and Holme on eight different human interaction datasets in Ref.~\cite{Saramaki2015E}.
 A greedy random walker always moves from the occupied node to one of its neighbors whenever possible.
 Thus its dynamics is more sensitive to local temporal correlations in the network.
 A non-backtracking greedy random walker is additionally forbidden to return to its previous position.
 Thus, it is forced to move to a new neighbor or wait until the next event which moves it to a new neighbor.
-The authors studied what types of temporal correlations are determinant during these dynamics by using \new{{\sl time-stamp shuffling} (the timeline-snapshot shuffling P[$\w$,$\t$]---}Sec.~\ref{sec:intersections-TS-Snaps}) and measuring the coverage of the walker after a fixed number of moves.
+The authors studied what types of temporal correlations are determinant during these dynamics by using the \new{{\sl time-stamp shuffling} (the timeline-snapshot shuffling P[$\w$,$\t$]---}Sec.~\ref{sec:intersections-TS-Snaps}) and measuring the coverage of the walker after a fixed number of moves.
 They found that after removing temporal correlations using P[$\w$,$\t$], the walker reached considerably more nodes.
-They explained this observation by the dominant effects of bursty (ping-pong) event trains on single links which trap the walker for a long time going back and forth between two nodes.
-In addition, they also indicated somewhat weaker effects of larger temporal x such as triangles.
 They finally traced the entropy of the greedy walkers and concluded that, on average, the entropy production rates measured in the original event sequences were lower than for randomized data, indicating more predictable node sequences of visited nodes in the empirical case.